adr1enbe4udou1n/laravel-boilerplate/README.md

 - [x] <s>Switch to full Bootstrap 4 for both Frontend & Backend</s>
 - [ ] Refactor & debug
 - [ ] Inclusion of unit/featured/browser tests
+- Only if i'm motivated :
+    - [ ] Change classic server-side Form Helpers by client-side Form Vue components
+    - [ ] With previous task done, then why not consider 100% client-side Vue backend with vue-route ?
+Will be nice but seems a lot to do...

 ## License